 The life-only annuity payout usually distributes the highest income out of all annuitizations.

 You can find single-life annuities here.

 Joint and Survivor (The Couples Annuity)

-Payments are made to you for the rest of your life until the day you die, guaranteed.
+Payments are made to you for the rest of your life until the day you die.

-When you die, the surviving spouse will continue to receive annuity payments for the rest of their life as well.
+When you die, the surviving spouse will continue to receive annuity payments for the rest of their life.

-One can choose a reduction in payments (50% to 100%) for the surviving spouse in exchange for a higher annuity payment upfront.
+One can choose a payment reduction (50% to 100%) for the surviving spouse in exchange for a higher annuity payment upfront.

 Once the surviving spouse dies, there is no death benefit typically.